pascalmermeold/dapperdoe/readme.md

 #Dapper Doe

 Dapper Doe is a static web page generator/editor that makes any html template drag-and-drop editable.
-It is perfect for allowing people who are not familiar with html to create et edit nice and beautiful webpage.
+It is perfect for allowing people who are not familiar with html to create and edit nice and beautiful webpage.
 You can use Dapper Doe in your application or as a mini-CMS for simple static websites.

-This project is starting and only the most basic features are there, so if you are interested in contributing, let me know!
+This project is starting and only the most basic features are ready, so if you need something more, I'll be glad you contribute!

-##How it works

-Dapper Doe is a jQuery plugin that parses any html page and makes it easily editable.
-You must provide the plugin with a template that allows end-users to add new contents to their page.
-Currently, text and image elements are editable, but there's more to come.

 ## Intro